Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ## Topic 8 - Question Set 8

 ### Question #1

-HOTSPOT You manage the Git repository for a large enterprise application.
+You manage the Git repository for a large enterprise application.

 You need to minimize the data size of the repository.